segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/index.md

 ### Step 4 (Optional): Materialize key views using a SQL automation tool

+During setup, you have the option of setting up materialized key views in one of two ways:

-During setup, you can optionally materialize views on your own, or use Segment's open source dbt models.
+1. You can choose to materialize views on your own by selecting
+2. You can choose to use Segment's open source dbt models by selecting .

-You might want to materialize your own tables if, for example, you want to transform additional data or join Segment profile data with external data before materialization.
+You may want to materialize your own tables if, for example, you want to transform additional data or join Segment profile data with external data before materialization.

 > success ""
 > You can alternatively use [tables that Segment materializes](/docs/unify/profiles-sync/tables/#tables-segment-materializes) and syncs to your data warehouse.